 - Vegan mayonnaise and hot sauce, as needed

-- Thinly shredded green cabbage and dill pickles, for serving
+- green cabbage and dill pickles, for serving

 - Prepare the marinated tofu: Line a baking sheet with paper towels or a clean kitchen towel.
 Cut the tofu crosswise into two rectangles that are each about 2 1/2 inches wide and 4 inches long.
 Slice each rectangle into three 1/2-inch thick slabs and arrange in a single layer on the baking sheet.
 Cover the sliced tofu with more towels and gently press each piece to extract some of the moisture.

-- In a large bowl, combine the pickle juice, hot sauce, mustard and gochugaru.
+- Then, in a large bowl, combine the pickle juice, hot sauce, mustard and gochugaru.

 - Heat the grapeseed oil in a large nonstick or cast-iron skillet over high heat until shimmering.
 Sear the tofu to form a golden-brown crust, 4 to 5 minutes per side.
 Immediately drop the hot tofu into the pickle juice mixture.
 Refrigerate and let the tofu marinate for at least a few hours, or even overnight.